ToolShedTested

 How to Choose an Angle Grinder for Metalwork

 Amperage (corded) or battery voltage (cordless) drives real-world performance.
-12-amp corded is the minimum for serious metalwork.
-9-amp grinders stall on anything thicker than 1/8" plate.
-On cordless, 18V brushless is entry-level for metal, 20V/24V FLEXVOLT or 60V MAX is pro-level.
+A 10-amp-plus corded grinder is the practical floor for serious metalwork, while lighter-duty grinders bog down faster on thick plate.
+On cordless, 18V brushless is entry-level for metal, and FLEXVOLT or 60V MAX is pro-level.

 Wheel size matters.
 4-1/2" is the standard; the Milwaukee in this roundup accepts both 4-1/2" and 5" wheels, which is a real advantage on cutoff work where the extra 1/2" of wheel diameter means the wheel lasts through bigger cuts before you switch.